What Is an Affiliate Payout?

 How to Set Up an Effective Payout System

 Setting up an effective payout system requires careful planning, transparency, and consistency.
 It begins with defining the exact conversion event that triggers a payout and assigning a fair value to it.
-Clear commission structures prevent misunderstandings and ensure affiliates know how much they will earn per sale, click, or lead.
+That event may be a confirmed sale, qualified lead, subscription, app install, trial activation, or another measurable action that supports the advertiser’s business goals.
+Clear commission structures prevent misunderstandings and help affiliates know exactly how much they can earn per sale, click, lead, or approved conversion.

 Payout Frequency and Methods